openshift-s2i/s2i-wildfly/README.md

       archiving those.
 In this image, this script will archive the maven dependencies and previously built java class files.

-  *   **test**

-      After the application image is built, we want to check that when we create a new container based on that image, this container will respond to HTTP calls.
-      This image contains a sample JEE application in the **test-app** folder.
-This sample application is run when a test is performed.

 * **`wfbin/`**

   Contains script used to launch wildfly after performing environment variable